thomasgnyra/bus-checker/README.md

 OR

   4. see that there's not two photos, thus no open spot
   5. loop the program a second time ad infinitum.

+# How everything runs

+Here's the basics for how I ran everything on the program.

+## Opening the correct page using Selenium / Webdriver

+Selenium and it's funtion webdriver are incredibly powerful.
+As I didn't have a direct link to the data I needed (dynamic webpage), I needed to use webdriver to get me to this spot.
+Initially I was going to use beautifulsoup to scrub data off the page, but webdriver has a getelements function that works perfectly to find all elements of a certain style.